dddat1017/PathFinding-Visualization/README.md

 <img src="https://user-images.githubusercontent.com/40379856/53824411-bfc34d00-3f28-11e9-8d72-505430df18cc.gif" width="45%"></img>

 ### Use
-If you would like to add this visualization to your own website.
-Please feel free to do so!
-No need to give credit, but would be very much appreciated.
+If you would like to add this visualization to your own website, please feel free to do so!
+No need to give credit, but it would be very much appreciated.

 ### Check it out
 https://doduydat.com/pathfind.php